AnthonySteele/anthonysteele.github.io/AsyncBasicMistakes.md

 There is a short list of times when re-syncing is not avoidable.

+- You can't use `async` in these language constructs: constructors, `Dispose` methods and inside `lock` statements.
+You should re-design around these limitations.

 - ASP.Net filters and child actions must be synchronous.
 However, [in ASP.NET Core, the entire pipeline is fully asynchronous](http://blog.stephencleary.com/2017/03/aspnetcore-synchronization-context.html).
-There are no synchronous child actions, so it is best to find another construct to use.
+There are no synchronous child actions in ASP.NET Core, so it is best to find another construct to use instead.

 - The `Main` entry point of a console application must be synchronous.
 You have to do [something like this](http://stackoverflow.com/questions/9208921/cant-specify-the-async-modifier-on-the-main-method-of-a-console-app):